Learning how to install and grind valve seats can help solve oil burning issues.

 Generally speaking, uncoated carbide inserts work best for seat inserts.
 A sharp cutting edge (no hone) on the uncoated carbide will provide lower cutting forces overall.
 Although C2 grade carbide can provide satisfactory results, our research suggests that C4 carbide will provide the best overall tool life and process flexibility.
 Check with your tool supplier for availability of both these grades.

-Carbides used for steel (grades C5 to C8) do not work well with valve seat insert materials.
-If ceramics can be obtained they will offer increased productivity, but they are more fragile and need more careful handling.
-Cermet cutters also will provide excellent results on iron-based materials.
+Carbides used for steel (grades C5 to C8) do not work well with valve seats insert materials.
+If ceramics can be obtained they will offer increased productivity.
+Ceramic cutters also will provide excellent results on iron-based materials.

 Chart 1 contains recommended feed and speed rates for the different seat materials and different carbide grades.